Income and assets tests for ABSTUDY

 - more than $519 a fortnight, we will reduce your payment by $43.00 plus 60 cents for each dollar you earn over $519

 You can earn more without affecting your payment with Income Bank.
 You can save up credits in your Income Bank when you earn less than $433 in a fortnight.
 Students can save up to $10,800 in Income Bank credits each year.
-Apprentices can save up to $1,000 each year.
+Apprentices can save up to $1,000 a year.

 Read more about Income Bank.

-If you are a student or an Australian Apprentice and you are independent, assets you own can affect your payment.
+If you are a student or an Australian Apprentice and you’re independent, assets you own can affect your payment.
 The asset limits depend on whether or not you have a partner or own your own home.
 We will ask you to provide the current market value of your assets when you claim ABSTUDY.

 Read more about assets and the asset test limits.